There’s nothing like the flavor of a fresh picked ear of home grown corn delivered directly to a pot of boiling water.

-Corn requires full sun, ample water and deep rich soil to perform well.
-Prepare the planting site by working in generous amounts of compost.
+Corn is a warm-season vegetable that requires full sun, ample water and deep rich garden soil to perform well.
+Prepare the planting site by working in generous amounts of a quality organic compost or well aged animal manure.
 Corn needs to be well protected from frost.

-Tip: Cover the growing area with plastic for two to four weeks prior to planting to warm the soil.
+Tip: Cover the planting area with black plastic for two to four weeks prior to planting to warm the soil and improve germination.
+Corn will not germinate if soil temperatures are below 55˚F.

 How to Plant:

-Corn seed should be planted directly into the soil after it has warmed in the spring (two weeks after your average last-frost date).
-Sow seeds 1 inch deep, 4-6 inches apart.
-Plant in blocks or short rows to ensure even pollination.
+Corn should be planted directly into the soil after it has warmed in the spring (two weeks after your average last-frost date).
+Sow seeds 1 inch deep, 8-12 inches apart.
+Corn is wind-pollinated, so plant in short rows or blocks to ensure even pollination.
 Undeveloped kernels indicate uneven pollination.
-Plant a new crop every two weeks to ensure harvest throughout the growing season.
+Plant a new crop every two weeks to ensure harvest throughout the gardening season.
 Corn is a heavy feeder.
-Fertilize with 1/2 strength high nitrogen fertilizer until tassels develop.
+Fertilize with alfalfa meal, blood meal or other high nitrogen organic fertilizer until tassels develop.

 Insects and Diseases: